 One of the best times of day to start putting a routine into place is in the evening.
-By creating a calming nighttime routine, kids are able to settle down and get ready to go to sleep.
-And if your evening routine includes some steps for the kids to follow that can get your family ready for the next day- even better!
-Here's how to create an evening routine for your family.
+By creating a calming night time routine, kids are able to settle down and get ready to go to sleep.
+And if your evening routine includes some steps for the kids to follow that can get your family ready for the next day- that's a great way to get organized!
+Here's how to create an evening routine for your family:

-The First Step to Create An Evening Routine
+The First Step to Creating A Night Time Routine

 Have the Kids Get Themselves Ready for the Next Day of School

-Our Sunday Night Routine to Start the Week
+Our Sunday Night Time Routine to Start the Week

 The Bedtime Routine